fildesh/fildesh/README.md

 Next, an `echo` command prints the lab text to a stream `a`.
 The stream is defined by `$(O a)`, where the `O` indicates output.
-Notice from the next comment that we could alternatively use `cat1` to read a lab description from standard input.
+Notice from the next comment that we could alternatively use `stdin` to read a lab description from standard input.

 We will need to reference the lab description twice, so use `tee` to make a copy of the `a` stream to a stream `b`.
 This line uses `$(XO a)` to say that `a` is used for both input (`X`) and output (`O`).